 Chancellor’s Merit Scholarships

 We are pleased to introduce Chancellor’s Merit Scholarships, which are new scholarships for freshmen starting in Fall 2021 in a bachelor’s degree program on the Milwaukee campus.
-Awarded based on GPA, Chancellor’s Merit Scholarships are renewable for up to four years, as long as students remain in good academic standing at UWM.
+Awarded based on unweighted GPA, Chancellor’s Merit Scholarships are renewable for up to four years, as long as students remain in good academic standing at UWM.

 Students who qualify for a Chancellor’s Merit Scholarship will receive their scholarships automatically upon full-time enrollment at UWM.
 They will be notified of the award after they are admitted.
 No scholarship application is required.

 UWM offers a wide array of need-based grants and scholarships.
 To qualify, students must fill out the Free Application for Federal Student Aid (FAFSA).
 International and undocumented students must complete the Non-FAFSA Need Based Worksheet.

 Need-based grants can be paired with other awards, such as Chancellor’s Merit Scholarships, the Milwaukee Advantage Program and scholarships listed in the Panther Scholarship Portal, to further reduce students’ costs.